awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/api-reference.md

       "members":{
         "Code":{
           "shape":"ErrorCode",
-          "documentation":"&lt;p>Error code providing specific detail on the error.&lt;/p>" },
+          "documentation":"<p>Error code providing specific detail on the error.</p>" },
         "Message":{
           "shape":"String",
-          "documentation":"&lt;p>Error message providing specific detail on the error.&lt;/p>" }
+          "documentation":"<p>Error message providing specific detail on the error.</p>" }
       },
-      "documentation":"&lt;p>A container for error code and an error message.&lt;/p>" },
+      "documentation":"<p>A container for error code and an error message.</p>" },
     "Filter":{
       "type":"structure",
       "members":{
         "Name":{
           "shape":"String",
-          "documentation":"&lt;p>The name of the filter.
-Filter names are case-sensitive.&lt;/p>" },
+          "documentation":"<p>The name of the filter.
+Filter names are case-sensitive.</p>" },
         "Values":{
           "shape":"StringList",
-          "documentation":"&lt;p>One or more filter values.
-Filter values are case-sensitive.&lt;/p>" }
+          "documentation":"<p>One or more filter values.
+Filter values are case-sensitive.</p>" }
       },
-      "documentation":"&lt;p>A filter name and value pair that is used to return a more specific list of results.
-Filters can be used to match a set of resources by various criteria, such as tags, attributes, or ids.&lt;/p>"
+      "documentation":"<p>A filter name and value pair that is used to return a more specific list of results.
+Filters can be used to match a set of resources by various criteria, such as tags, attributes, or ids.</p>"
     },
     "FilterList":{
       "type":"list",